Quantum Self Reported Market Cap Achieves $5.60 (QUA)

 Quantum Profile

 Quantum (CRYPTO:QUA) is a token.
-Its genesis date was December 19th, 2021.
+Its launch date was December 19th, 2021.
 Quantum’s total supply is 1,000,000,000 tokens and its circulating supply is 560,158,547 tokens.
+Quantum’s official website is quantumtech.pro.
+The Reddit community for Quantum is https://reddit.com/r/quantumproject.
+Quantum’s official message board is medium.com/@quantumtechpro.
 Quantum’s official Twitter account is @quantumtechpro and its Facebook page is accessible here.
-The Reddit community for Quantum is https://reddit.com/r/quantumproject.
-The official website for Quantum is quantumtech.pro.
-The official message board for Quantum is medium.com/@quantumtechpro.

 Buying and Selling Quantum

-It is usually not currently possible to buy alternative cryptocurrencies such as Quantum directly using US dollars.
-Investors seeking to acquire Quantum should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+It is usually not presently possible to buy alternative cryptocurrencies such as Quantum directly using US dollars.
+Investors seeking to acquire Quantum should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Quantum using one of the aforementioned exchanges.

 Receive News & Updates for Quantum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Quantum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.